-All applicants and locations that will serve Pre-K Counts children must meet at least one of these eligibility categories at the time of the application process.
-Furthermore, applicants must have the following in place in order complete an application: a vendor number (SAP #), an administrative unit number (AUN), a master provider index number (MPI), and a federal ID number or tax ID number.
+Applicants interested in Pre-K Counts, must have the following in place in order to complete an application: a vendor number (SAP #), an administrative unit number (AUN), a master provider index number (MPI), and a federal ID number or tax ID number.

 Vendor Number (SAP Number)

-A vendor number can be established by registering at www.vendorregistration.state.pa.us and selecting the Non-Procurement Registration Form.
+A vendor number can be established by registering by clicking here and selecting the Non-Procurement Registration Form.
 All agencies applying for Pennsylvania Pre-K Counts must be pre-registered.
-If you have any questions about vendor numbers, please contact Brian Bell in PDE’s Office of Child Development and Early Learning at (717) 346-0038.
+If you have any questions about vendor numbers, please contact Brian Bell in PDE’s Office of Child Development and Early Learning at 717.346.0038.

 All Pennsylvania Pre-K Counts applicants will need an AUN number as part of the application process.
-To verify your AUN number or to check to see if you have one assigned to your agency, visit: http://www.edna.ed.state.pa.us.
+To verify your AUN number or to check to see if you have one assigned to your agency, click here.
 If you are an intermediate unit, select Search for Intermediate Units.
 If you are not an intermediate unit, select Advanced Search and search for your agency.

 Master Provider Index Number

 All Pennsylvania Pre-K Counts applicants will need a Master Provider Index (MPI) number as part of the application process.
-MPI numbers are used across the Pennsylvania Department of Public Welfare (DPW) to identify legal entities and service locations that participate in any of their programs.
-As such, they are used in DPW’s data system as a common identifier for all of the Office of Child Development and Early learning’s (which is a joint office between PDE and DPW) programs, including Child Care Licensing, Early Intervention, Pennsylvania Pre-K Counts, Head Start Supplemental and Keystone STARS.
+MPI numbers are used across the Pennsylvania Department of Human Services (DHS) to identify legal entities and service locations that participate in any of their programs.
+As such, they are used in DHS’s data system as a common identifier for all of the Office of Child Development and Early Learning’s (which is a joint office between PDE and DHS) programs, including Child Care Licensing, Early Intervention, Pennsylvania Pre-K Counts, Head Start Supplemental and Keystone STARS.